106: Calorie-free oil

 So she is fishing for crabs.

-Why would she use the shaker sign, the hang-loose sign?
-Because it shows she's got one because you can hold it.

-You're only allowed a crab the size of those three fingers.
+Why would she use the shaker sign, the hang loose sign?
+Because it shows she's got one, because you can hold it.
+Can you own you're only allowed a crab the size of those three fingers.

 So when you're holding it, it proves that you haven't got a crab that's too big.
 Almost there.

 Almost, almost, almost there.
 It's the other way around.

-You colour a smaller version of that joke: I've caught a fish and it's this big, but you only need
+Smaller version of that joke: I've caught a fish and it's this big, but you're only niggas.

-the other way around.
+It's the other way around.
 You can't take the young ones or the breeding ones.

 You can only take the ones that are above a certain size, and that's a good mnemonic for how big that size is.